-Not really a myth, but this notion is not generally acted on by experienced technically minded gardeners.
+Not really a myth, and this notion is not generally acted on by experienced technically minded gardeners.
 It is just a gentle deception ‘sold’ to the gullible public that helps to keep the garden centre tills ringing.

 Over the years I have noted on the gardening shelves of aunts and uncles - when I have been pressed into some gardening chore - lots of tiny packets just sitting there, never used, of all sorts of special concoctions for every plant they grow.